ericstratton/find-wax/Work.md

 2:30 - Researching and working on building a wireframe.
 3:45 - Researching UI libraries that work well with Expo => share common theme between iOS and Android displays.
 4:10 - Installed React Native Paper - Appears to have a lot of useful documentation.
+4:35 - Might switch libraries to NativeBase because documentation is in JavaScript opposed to TypeScript with Native Paper.